LeonarddeR/braille-specs/hebrew/biblical/README.md

 ## Introduction

-Hebrew is a member of the Semitic language family, like Arabic and Aramaic.
-It has been written for nearly three thousand years, in which time the basic structure has remained stable but much has also changed.
+Hebrew is a member of the Semitic language family, like Arabic and Aramaic.It has been written for nearly three thousand years, in which time the basic structure has remained stable but much has also changed.
 Originally, the Hebrew script was an abjad rather than an alphabet, meaning that it contained only consonants.
 The vowels were inferred with relative ease by native ancient speakers.

 Translating consonantal Hebrew into braille is relatively simple.
 Though Hebrew is written from right to left in visual script, the braille is written left to right like other braille systems.
 Hebrew has 22 consonants, each of which translates to a single braille cell.
 Several of these correspond to the same sounds in Hebrew as they do in languages based on the Latin alphabet.
 For example, the Hebrew letter ג (gimel), which makes the /g/ sound, is represented as ⠛ (dots 1245), ד (dalet),which makes a /d/ sound, as ⠙ (dots 145).
 However, some letters do not correspond and Hebrew uses sounds not common in European languages, so similar pronunciation cannot be assumed.